aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-bookmarks/show-hide-bookmarked-content/_index.md

 A: The Aspose.Words library is a commercial library and requires a valid license to use in your projects.
 You can check Aspose's official website to learn more about licensing options and pricing.

-#### Q: Are there other libraries available for working with Word documents in .NET?
+#### Q: Are there other libraries available for Words Processing with Word documents in .NET?

-A: Yes, there are other libraries available for working with Word documents in .NET, such as Open XML SDK and GemBox.Document.
+A: Yes, there are other libraries available for Words Processing with Word documents in .NET, such as Open XML SDK and GemBox.Document.
 You can explore these libraries as alternatives to Aspose.Words based on your specific needs and preferences.